 Ben and Rob had walked away from the truck to look at that area (I was still by the truck) when in the distance, there was a windmilling arm belonging to Ben urging us to meet them 200 yards distant.
 Trying to cover 200 yards quietly and quickly was not easy!

-A curse came from Ben, and Rob grabbed me and the African shooting sticks and dragged me several feet left and whispered where the Kudu was after moving farther away….these guys were calling out the distance to shoot.
+A curse came from Ben, and Rob grabbed me and the African shooting sticks, dragged me several feet left, and whispered where the Kudu was after moving farther away….these guys were calling out the distance to shoot.

 I laid the crosshairs of the Sako 300 win mag reticle on the Kudu.
 I hit the rangefinding button on the scope…479 yards…a whisper in my left ear, “if you’re not comfortable, don’t shoot, we’ll find another,” but I don’t know what you call it (Zen?).

-Still, that bull was broadside, a soft glow of the setting sun behind it, and something clicked in my head, and I brought the adjusted crosshair up the foreleg, and suddenly the trigger broke clean.
+Still, that bull was broadside, a soft glow of the setting sun behind it, and something clicked in my head; I brought the adjusted crosshair up the foreleg, and suddenly the trigger broke clean.

 What a relief

-Ben took off running with two trackers to ensure all was good, and the shakes really started.
+Ben took off running with two trackers to ensure all was good, and the shakes started.

-That was the longest walk of my life, seemingly took forever.
-Some backslapping and lots of handshakes all around.
+That was the longest walk of my life, seemingly taking forever, with some backslapping and many handshakes.

 The ELD-X bullet went through the leg, through the heart, and was just beneath the skin on the offside shoulder.
-We traveled back to the farmhouse to drop Kyle off and show his father.
+We returned to the farmhouse to drop Kyle off and show his father.

-I enjoyed a celebratory Castle Lite or 2 and headed back to Olivefountain.
+I enjoyed a celebratory Castle Lite or two and headed back to Olivefountain.
 It was the longest 2-hour drive ever!

-Met everyone when we got back, more celebration with dinner, beer, wine, and Gentleman Jack.
+We met everyone when we got back, and more celebration with dinner, beer, wine, and Gentleman Jack.
 I slept like a dead man that night (but a delighted one).

 Duiker and Steenbok sightings

-The day following the Kudu adventure, I felt a little rough from a long day, good drinks, and somewhat dehydrated.
+Following the Kudu adventure, I felt rough from a long day, had good drinks, and was somewhat dehydrated.

-There was a nice solitary Springbuck ram that frequented the head of a valley not far away from the lodge we visited first, started a stalk but were busted quickly as soon as we saw him, he was off for the races.
+There was a nice solitary Springbuck ram that frequented the head of a valley not far away from the lodge we visited first.
+We started a stalk but were busted quickly as soon as we saw him.
+He was off for the races.

-A neat critter was found actually 2 on the road-the Karoo earthworm.
-3-4 foot long!
+A neat critter was found two on the road-the Karoo earthworm.
+3-4 feet long!

 African shooting sticks and Warthog Hunt

-After the earthworm encounter, we found a good hillside to view from.
+After the earthworm encounter, we found an excellent hillside to view from.
 I’m amazed at how similar the topography is to southeastern Arizona.
-We saw a flock of helmeted guineafowl first.
-Next, a sow warthog with several piglets.
-Warthog are here in good numbers.
+We saw a flock of helmeted guineafowl first, next, a sow warthog with several piglets.
+Warthog is here in good numbers.

 Ben explained that good boars are always a target species, and I saw several big boars throughout my stay.
-Scanning the hillside with our binos, suddenly, a big boar ambled out of the brush in a clearing.
-I couldn’t tell how good the tusks were but could see them pretty well.
+Scanning the hillside with our binos, suddenly, a giant boar ambled out of the brush in a clearing.
+I couldn’t tell how good the tusks were, but I could see them pretty well.

-Ben thought we should pursue this one, so we moved down our hillside but were stymied with a thick band of trees and brush below us-the odds that other warthogs would be in there and we’d spook them was pretty high.
+Ben thought we should pursue this one, so we moved down our hillside but were stymied by a thick band of trees and brush below us-the odds that other warthogs would be in there and we’d spook them were pretty high.
 Over 300 yards away.

 Blesbok Hunting Area

-I tried to identify a few birds (saw a couple of Pale Chanting Goshawks being mobbed by Lapwings), lots of LBJ’s (Little Brown Jobs) flying around.
+I tried to identify a few birds (I saw a couple of Pale Chanting Goshawks being mobbed by Lapwings) and lots of LBJs (Little Brown Jobs) flying around.
 Blue Cranes must like this habitat as we’ve seen several and would see many more.
 Their calls sound identical to our Sandhill Cranes here in the US.

-My next day (starting to lose track now since every day was a new experience), we were going to Nick’s father’s sheep ranch located west of his ranch.
-This area was expansive grasslands with gently rolling hills, many termite/ant mounds, very few trees or shrubs.
+The next day (starting to lose track now since every day was a new experience), we were going to Nick’s father’s sheep ranch located west of his ranch.
+This area was expansive grasslands with gently rolling hills, many termite/ant mounds, and very few trees or shrubs.

 Lots of springbuck and blesbuck here.
-We drove through numerous gates to get to areas to hunt blesbuck.
+We drove through numerous gates to get to areas to hunt Blesbuck.
 I had been told these antelope were very wary.
 Shots would need to be made at longer distances with no cover on stalking approaches.
-The Land Cruiser was parked below the crest of a ridge, and Ben and I headed forth with rifle and sticks in hand.
+The Land Cruiser was parked below the ridge crest, and Ben and I headed forth with rifles and sticks in hand.